prachishende007/prachishende007/README.md

 ---

-<p font-style="bold">💡 "Code is like humor.
+<p>💡 "Code is like humor.
 When you have to explain it, it’s bad." 😄</p>